|

 In 1902, E. K. Warren of Michigan purchased 85,000 acres from the XIT Ranch and

-Muleshoe.
-Warren, a successful manufacturer of corset stays and buggy whips, also owned
+of Muleshoe.
+Warren, a successful manufacturer of corset stays and buggy whips,

 Warren, Edward K. and C. Hoffman